 If you like the post that brought you here, you should subscribe to my blog!
 You can also follow me on Pinterest for inspiration in a place we all love to pin good things for when we need them. *I have affiliate links within this post.
 To learn more, please read my disclosure.

 As a Charlotte Mason homeschooling mother, my main goal was to develop independent learners, so they would prove to be self-learners for life.
 Now that I have two homeschool graduates that have used this method even through high school, I know that truly works and something that I would encourage all homeschooling mothers to implement immediately.

 I also start with a year syllabus and then break it down into terms or quarters.
 This syllabus was a requirement to completing the grade that they were currently going into.
 I included every resource, not assignments, on this syllabus for every subject.

 Once I had the syllabus completed, I began to work on the assignments for each individual subject.
 I needed to decide how quickly something needed to be done and how many times a week it needed to be worked on.
-This because their assignments.
+This became their assignments and check off list.

 Change How You Use a Teacher’s Planner

 I have tried this a few times to use a Teachers’s Planner the way it is intented, but it goes against everything to developing an independent learner.
 What I found was that a Teacher’s planner is better used as a way to remind me of when to get books from the library, weekly evaluations, checking on process for troubled areas and when I need to have something completed that the children needed for independent work.

 When I switched, so many years ago, from a Teacher’s planner, I created a grade notebook for each child.
 They became responsible for the planner, not me.
 In this grade notebook, I would put their syllabus, their assignments for each subject that included a check box, so it doubled as a to-do list for them and a place for me to make notes to them when I evaluated their work.

 Independent Work Daily